Canon 7D vs Nikon D7000

 Studio photographers will appreciate that the Canon 7D (unlike the D7000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 7D and the D7000 have been discontinued, but can regularly be found used on eBay.
+Both the 7D and the D7000 have been discontinued, but can regularly be found used on ebay.
 The 7D was replaced by the Canon 7D Mark II, while the D7000 was followed by the Nikon D7100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 7D and D7000 can be found, respectively, in the Canon 7D Manual (free pdf) or the online Nikon D7000 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 7D or the Nikon D7000 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.